Emigration from Liverpool - 1850

 Steerage Passengers Summoned to the Quarter-Deck of the Emigrant Ship for Roll Call.
 The Illustrated London News, 6 July 1850.
 GGA Image ID # 14b6f47c6f

-This is one that occupies a considerable space of time, especially in a large ship, containing seven or eight hundred emigrants.
-Once the steerage passengers are assembled upon the quarter-deck, the clerk of the passenger-broker accompanied by the ship's surgeon and aided by the crew (to preserve order) proceeds to call for the passage tickets.
+This occupies a considerable amount of time, especially on a large ship containing seven or eight hundred emigrants.
+Once the steerage passengers are assembled upon the quarter deck, the clerk of the passenger broker, accompanied by the ship's surgeon and aided by the crew (to preserve order), proceeds to call for the passage tickets.

-The clerk, or another man in authority, usually stands upon the rail, or other convenient elevation on the quarter-deck, so that he may see over the heads of the whole assemblage.
+The clerk, or another man in authority, usually stands upon the rail or other convenient elevation on the quarter deck to see over the heads of the whole assemblage.

-Steerage passengers are usually a very motley one-comprising people of all ages from seven weeks to seventy years.
+Steerage passengers are usually very motley, comprising people ages seven weeks to seventy years.

-The dual purpose of the rollcall requires verifying the passenger list and medical inspection of the emigrants on behalf of the captain and owners.
+The roll call's dual purpose is to verify the passenger list and medically inspect the emigrants on behalf of the captain and owners.

-The previous inspection on the part of the Governor was to prevent the risk of contagious disease on board.
-The review on the part of the owners is for a different object.
+The governor's previous inspection was to prevent the risk of contagious disease on board.
+The owners' review is for a different object.

-The ship has to pay a poll-tax of one dollar and a-half per passenger to the State of New York.
-If any of the unfortunate emigrants are discovered to be helpless and deformed persons, the owners are fined the sum of seventy-five dollars.
+The ship must pay the State of New York a poll tax of one dollar and a half per passenger.
+If any of the unfortunate emigrants are discovered to be helpless and deformed, the owners are fined seventy-five dollars.

-They are also compelled to enter a bond to the city of New York that they will not become a burden upon the public.
+They are also compelled to enter into a bond with the city of New York, guaranteeing that they will not become a burden on the public.

-To prevent this risk, the medical officer of the ship passes them under inspection.
+To prevent this risk, the ship's medical officer passes them under inspection.
 The captain may refuse to take a pauper cripple unless he has friends in America to take charge of him on arrival and provide for him afterward.

 Emigrants Crowded Onto the Steerage Deck on an Emigrant Ship.
 The Illustrated London News, 17 August 1850.
 GGA Image ID # 14b736055c

-The business of verification and inspection generally occupies from two to four hours, according to the number of emigrants on board, and, during its progress, some noteworthy incidents occasionally arise.
+The verification and inspection process generally takes two to four hours, depending on the number of emigrants on board, and noteworthy incidents occasionally arise during its progress.

-Sometimes an Irishman, with a wife and eight or ten children, attempts to evade the payment of any passage balance due by pleading that he has not a farthing left in the world.
-He is trusting that the ship will instead take him out to New York for the sum already paid than incur the trouble of putting him onshore again with his family.
+Sometimes, an Irishman with a wife and eight or ten children attempts to evade the payment of any passage balance due by pleading that he has nothing left in the world.
+He trusts that the ship will instead take him out to New York for the sum already paid rather than incur the trouble of putting him onshore again with his family.

-Sometimes a woman may have included in her passage ticket an infant at the breast.
-And when her name is called, she is panting under the weight of a strapping boy of eight or nine years of age, whom she is holding to her bosom as if he were really a suckling.
+Sometimes, a woman may have included an infant at the breast in her passage ticket.
+And when her name is called, she is panting under the weight of a strapping boy of eight or nine years of age, whom she is holding to her bosom as if he were a suckling.

-Sometimes a youth of nineteen has been listed in the passage contract as being under the age of twelve to get to America for half fare.
-Sometimes a whole family is without any tickets, having come on board in the hope that amid the confusion, they may manage to evade notice.
-They hope to slip down unperceived - amid those whose documents are found en règle.
+Sometimes, a nineteen-year-old has been listed in the passage contract as being under the age of twelve to get to America for half fare.
+Sometimes, a whole family is without any tickets, having come on board in the hope that amid the confusion, they may manage to evade notice.
+They hope to slip down unperceived—among those whose documents are found en règle.

-Steerage passengers who have not paid in full and unable or unwilling to pay the balance due, are then transferred to the tug, including bag and baggage, to be reconvened to port.
+Steerage passengers who have not paid in full and cannot pay the balance due are then transferred to the tug, including bag and baggage, to be reconvened to port.

 Those who have money produce the necessary funds, which, in the shape of golden sovereigns, are not infrequently found to be safely stitched amid the rags of petticoats, coats, and unmentionable garments.

-Those who really have no money and cannot manage to appeal to the sympathy of the crowd for help must resign themselves to their fate.
+Those who have no money and cannot manage to appeal to the crowd's sympathy for help must resign themselves to their fate.
 They will remain in the poverty from which they seek to free themselves until they can raise the small sum necessary for their emancipation.

 The stowaways, if any, are ordered to be taken before the magistrates.
 After all strangers and interlopers have been safely placed in the tug, the emigrant ship is left to herself!
 May all prosperity attend her living freight!